smartdevicelink/sdl_server/documentation/docs/UI/Messages and Function Groups/index.md

 ![New Functional Group Sequence Diagram](./assets/functional_group_flowchart.jpg)

 ## Consumer Messages
-For information on the language object properties, refer back to the documentation on the <a href="../../policy-table/consumer-friendly-messages">consumer messages</a> object.
+For information on the language object properties, refer back to the documentation on the <a href="../../Policy Table/Consumer Friendly Messages/index.md">consumer messages</a> object.
 ![Consumer-Messages](./assets/Consumer-Messages.png)

 ## Staging